Several types of medications are used to treat allergy symptoms. Here's more information.By Mayo Clinic Staff

 - Timothy grass (Grastek)

 Epinephrine shots are used to treat anaphylaxis, a sudden, life-threatening reaction.
-The drug is administered with a self-injecting syringe and needle device (autoinjector).
-You may need to carry two autoinjectors and wear an alert bracelet if you're likely to have a severe allergic reaction to a certain food, such as peanuts, or if you're allergic to bee or wasp venom.
+The drug is administered with a self-injecting syringe and needle device (auto-injector).
+You might need to carry two auto-injectors if there's a chance you could have a severe allergic reaction to a certain food, such as peanuts, or if you're allergic to bee or wasp venom.

-A second injection is often needed.
-Therefore, it's important to call 911 or get immediate emergency medical care.
+A second injection is sometimes needed.
+As a result, it's important to call 911 or get immediate emergency medical care.

 Work with your doctor to choose the most effective allergy medications and avoid problems.
 Even over-the-counter allergy medications have side effects, and some allergy medications can cause problems when combined with other medications.